 Temptations were lurking around every single corner.
 Peer pressure to just have a beer, or a coffee, or a slice of pizza was constant.
 And to make matters worse – on the outside, we looked completely normal, so no one ever believed we were even sick.
 But here’s the thing…

 Our autoimmune switch was turned on, and it was either drugs that suppressed our symptoms while our bodies continued to degrade… or permanent lifestyle changes that actually facilitated real healing.

 Given that we were both in our early 20’s, with so much life to live, we knew the answer.
-We needed to accept it whether we liked it or not.
-Our life had to become autoimmune-friendly, even when the rest of the world is not.
+We needed to accept it.
+Our life had to become autoimmune-friendly, even when the rest of our world is not.